manuel-cestaro-personal/MonitoringSys/Loki/README.md

 Log data is then compressed and stored in chunks in an object store such as Amazon Simple Storage Service (S3) or Google Cloud Storage (GCS), or even, for development or proof of concept, on the filesystem.
 A small index and highly compressed chunks simplify the operation and significantly lower the cost of Loki.</br>

 ## Start
-EDIT
+- `docker plugin install grafana/loki-docker-driver:latest --alias loki --grant-all-permissions`
+- `sudo nano /etc/docker/daemon.json`
+- copy and paste the file at `./config/daemon.json`
+- `sudo mkdir /etc/loki` or a directory that you want use as docker volume
+- `sudo nano /etc/loki/loki-config.yml`
+- copy and paste the file at `./config/loki-config.yml`
-- `sudo mkdir /etc/prometheus`
+- `sudo mkdir /etc/promtail` or a directory that you want use as docker volume
-- `sudo nano /etc/prometheus/prometheus.yml`
+- `sudo nano /etc/promtail/promtail-config.yml`
-- copy and paste the file at `./config/prometheus.yml`
+- copy and paste the file at `./config/promtail-config.yml`
 - create your docker network and replace `<yourNetwork>` in the `docker-compose` file
 - run `docker-compose up -d`